lrgr/scalpelsig/README.md

 https://drive.google.com/file/d/1_55AmfdW445X34_HMHWKFEfuD4fdyHXl/view?usp=sharing

-Unzip this file in the same directory as ScalpelSig.
+Unzip this file to a folder called `data/`, and place it in the same directory as the other ScalpelSig files.

 ## step 1: initialize test and train sets
 Now we are ready to begin running the experiments.